What Is Executive Dysfunction? (And Why It’s Not Just Laziness)

 Compassionate Accountability

 Support from others can be transformative, but the quality of that support matters tremendously.
-Criticism and judgment typically worsen executive function by activating stress responses, while compassionate accountability creates safety for growth.
+Criticism typically worsens executive function by activating stress responses, while compassionate accountability creates safety for growth.

 Conclusion